The Garden Of Delights – The Garden Without Humans

 Garden Of Earthly Delights by Hieronymous Bosch (1500).

-A world view inspired by the high biodiversity in Chenobyl, an unexpected haven for wildlife.
+A world view inspired by the biodiversity in Chernobyl, an unexpected haven for wildlife.

 - Create an interactive atlas for the world using state-of-the-art technologies such as AR, VR and data-driven overlays.
 Introduce the invisible as the new visible.
 Establish an open platform for monitoring, experiencing and communicating environmental data as meaningful information.

-- Accept the challenge and employ a new world map that includes 100% of life on earth.
-The Dymaxion map, our grand inspiration, can not do that as it splits the oceans, which cover 70% of earth.
+- Employ a new world map that includes 100% of life on earth.
+The Dymaxion map by Buckminster Fuller, a grand inspiration from 1946, can not do that as it splits the oceans, which cover 70% of earth.

 - An estimated 50-80% of all life on earth is found under the ocean surface and the oceans contain 99% of the living space on the planet.
 Less than 10% of that space has been explored by humans.
 85% of the area and 90% of the volume constitute the dark, cold environment we call the deep sea.
 The average depth of the ocean is 3,795 m.
 The average height of the land is 840 m. [https://marinebio.org/creatures/facts/]